etbrem/code_past_text/README.md

 ## Tested on

-__Note__ that generally the layout of the ELF depends on your linker and running your own compiled of poc.c might not always work and can crash, but it's not difficult to play with the linker_script and make it work.
+__Note__ that generally the layout of the ELF depends on your linker and running your own compiled version of poc.c might not always work and can crash, but it's not difficult to play with the linker_script and make it work.

 * Linux kali 4.19.0-kali4-amd64 #1 SMP Debian 4.19.28-2kali1 (2019-03-18) x86_64 GNU/Linux